 - YouTube – A Fair(y) Use Tale.
 A short video on copyright.

 - Story: Style, Structure, Substance, and the Principles of Screenwriting – Robert McKee.
 Large book I’ve never quite finished, but what I’ve read seemed spot on.
-The principles are of storytelling and the vast majority apply equally well to fiction.
+The principles are of storytelling (for the screen) but the vast majority apply equally well to (on the page) fiction.